SPLED461:

 Adapted from DSM-5 Diagnostic Criteria, by Autism Speaks, Inc., 2016.
 In Autism Speaks: What Is Autism?

-Diagnosing Autism Spectrum Disorders (3 of 7)
+Diagnosing Autism Spectrum Disorders (3 of 8)

 Diagnosing Autism Spectrum Disorders

-"I am different, not less." – Temple Grandin
+"I am different, not less."

 Making an accurate diagnosis of ASD can be challenging.
-Often, many individuals are involved in the diagnostic process, including physicians, psychologists, teachers, parents, and sometimes the individual with ASD him- or herself.
+Often, many individuals are involved in the diagnostic process, including physicians, psychologists, teachers, parents, and sometimes the individuals with ASD themselves.
 A variety of instruments can be used to aid in diagnosis.
 Typically, instruments called screeners are used initially to see if an issue does indeed exist.
 Screeners are often given to parents and teachers to begin the diagnostic process.
 If the child does show characteristics of ASD, a formal diagnosis can begin.
 The physician or parent can contact a psychologist (privately or in the school in which the child is enrolled) and make a formal request for an evaluation.
 Whoever conducts the evaluation will likely use the DSM-V to make a diagnosis.
 Once a formal diagnosis of ASD is given, the child can begin to receive services.

-"We need to embrace those who are different, and the bullies need to be the ones who get off the bus.” – Caren Zucker, co-author of In a Different Key
+"We need to embrace those who are different, and the bullies need to be the ones who get off the bus.”

 Self-Check Activity